Tazhys/paintbybit/README.md

 - xHeptc for Kavo UI library
 - Interwebs for making me wanna learn lua

+# Contribution
+- If you think my code has issues or is messy feel free to make a pull request and I'll happily merge them.

 # Disclaimer
 - I'm not responsible for anything that you do with this example, if you get banned from Roblox or anything like that.
 I will not be held responsible.